jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 26, 2013.md

 A: Well it's good but half of it is just going to pass out with the feces.

-Q: Well at least it helps...
+Q: Well at least it helps with going to the bathroom?

-A: I wouldn’t suggest it.
+A: Yeah, right.
+I wouldn’t suggest it.
 At least not for her....no she doesn't have the dryness that you have.

 Q: Then what would be the difference then, what would she...?